KentaKodashima/FunctionalProgrammingInJS/README.md

 reduce: combines the elements of an array using the function you specify.
 Map: passes each element of the array to the function you provided and returns a new array that consists of the values returned by that function.
 filter: returns a new array that is a subset of the existing array.

+## FUnction composition
+The idea of combining multiple functions with a single task in order to achieve complicated task.

+### Functions (in the functional programming paradigm) VS. Procedures
+- Functions have an input
+- Functions return a value
+- Functions are simplified to a single task